alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/10_Data_collection.md

 # Data collection

-It ist strongle recommended that you use REDCap for data collection.
+It is strongly recommended that you use REDCap for data collection.
 See here for further information:

 - [REDCap wiki entry](https://github.com/alex-strobel/DPP-LabManual/wiki/REDCap)
 - [REDCap workflow](https://github.com/alex-strobel/DPP-LabManual/tree/main/Manuals/REDCap)